euBusinessGraph/eubg-data/data/LAU/README.md

 We used the official Eurostat excel [EU-28_LAU_2016.xlsx](./data/EU-28_LAU_2016.xlsx)

 ## Extraction Based on LAU2 With Largest Population
-We couldnt' find LAU1 data that has both region name and code.
+We couldn't find LAU1 data that has both region name and code.
-LAU2 doesn't have that defect, so we decided to use the name of the largest LAU2 region in terms of population as name for the LAU1 name.
+LAU2 doesn't have that defect, so we decided to use the name of the largest LAU2 region in terms of population as LAU1 name too.
-Examples with BG:
+Examples for BG:

 NUTS3 | LAU1  |  LAU2 | name BG | name EN | population |      area | comment
 ------|-------|-------|---------|---------|------------|-----------|--------------------------------------------------------------------------------